waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/_index.md

 In this instruction we explain how to install Python and all necessary site packages to be able to run BornAgain simulations via Python scripting.

-We advertise this as "Manual Python installation for advanced users", however, we find this way actually much easier and less messy, than Python installation using Anaconda explained [here]({{% relref "documentation/getting-started/installation/windows/python-anaconda" %}}).
+We advertise this as `Manual Python installation for advanced users`, however, we find this way actually much easier and less messy, than Python installation using Anaconda explained [here]({{% relref "documentation/getting-started/installation/windows/python-anaconda" %}}).